Rumors And Signs Point To Potential Meghan Markle Pregnancy

 Since their wedding in May, people have been wondering when Prince Harry and his new wife, Meghan Markle, are going to start a family of their own.
 They’ve recently added a dog to their household, and Meghan’s mother, Doria Ragland, will be moving to be closer to her daughter.

-While these might seem like innocuous happenstances, they might point towards the arrival of a new royal baby.
+While these might seem like innocuous happenstances, they might point toward the arrival of a new royal baby.
 No family is complete without a dog, and Doria might be moving closer so she can watch her grandchild grow up.
 Not to mention, Meghan and her husband have been very affectionate with one another, and are reportedly “inseparable.”

 According to Mirror, Harry was even spotted rubbing Meghan’s back at a charity event while they greeted an ill child.
 This is a sweet display of PDA, but it also implies that the two are definitely on good terms and very in-love.
 With their marital relationship on solid ground, they might be discussing children more seriously.

-A royal source told ET! that Harry is very excited to become a father, saying:
+A royal source told Entertainment Tonight that Harry is very excited to become a father.

 “Prince Harry, particularly, is very keen to start a family, pretty soon after the royal wedding.
 He’s made no secret about wanting children.”